4th WSC Registration Now Open! August 30th 2026

 Spellers are also allowed to ask whether their word is phrased (contains a space, hyphen, apostrophe, etc.) or part of a larger phrase, or carries temporal, regional, or dialectal usage labels.
 This information can be asked for in isolation, or it will be provided if the speller asks for the definition or part of speech.

 Words that are pronounced the same as another totally different word will always be considered homonyms, even if they are spelled the same as well.
-Such words can only be selected for use, however, if they are fully distinct dictionary entries with a clearly different definition, etymology, alternate pronunciation, or usage label from the homonym (e.g. peteca); otherwise, the entries will be considered interchangeable variants of the same word regardless of how Unabridged lists them (e.g. gaiassa/gyassa).
+Such words can only be selected for use, however, if they are fully distinct dictionary entries with a clearly different definition, etymology, alternate pronunciation/s, or usage label from the homonym (e.g. peteca); otherwise, the entries will be considered interchangeable variants of the same word regardless of how Unabridged lists them (e.g. gaiassa/gyassa).

 If a speller believes they have been incorrectly eliminated, they may submit an appeal in accordance with universally established spelling bee appeal procedures.
 The Chief Judge, with assistance from the Recording Judge, will discuss and decide appeals with the officiating team.
 Accepted appeals may result in the speller passing the round or receiving a replacement word, on a case-by-case basis.
-All rulings are handed down with full explanation.
+All rulings are handed down with full explanation provided.

 Security